15 Email Campaign Examples to Create High-Converting Campaigns

 Transactional email campaign examples

 A transactional email doesn’t actually have to refer to an email that asks the customer to make a financial transaction.
 Essentially, this type of email simply asks the customer to do something.
-You might be nurturing the customer toward a future purchase, or you might be asking him or her to make a purchase now.
+You might be nurturing the customer toward a future purchase or asking them to purchase now.

 The important point is to focus on engagement.
-You want your subscribers to engage with the email in some way, such as by clicking on your call to action or forwarding it to a friend.
+You want your subscribers to engage with the email and click on your call to action or forward it to a friend.

 How do you boost engagement levels?
-You offer an incentive of some kind.
+You offer an incentive.
 It’s reciprocity in action.
-You want your subscribers to feel like they’ve received something of value, then respond in kind.
+You want your subscribers to feel like they’ve received something of value and then respond in kind.

 Charity: Water